hiepyeuh/nevron/docs/agent/tools.md

 ## Overview

 Tools are integral components that empower Nevron to interact with external services and execute specific actions.
-Each tool is designed to handle a distinct functionality, enhancing the agent's versatility and capability.
+Each tool is designed to handle distinct functionality, enhancing the agent's versatility and capability.
 Tools act as modular utilities that can be seamlessly integrated into workflows to perform specialized tasks.
 They enable connectivity with external services, third-party APIs, search engines, and custom functions, making Nevron highly adaptable and efficient.

 All tools are organized within the `src/tools/` directory.